BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 bash Miniforge3-$(uname)-$(uname -m).sh
 ```

-You just follow the instructions, press `Enter` and type _yes_ like here:
+You follow the instructions:

+1. press `Enter`
+2. read the license instructions (scroll down with the `down arrow` key) and type `yes`
+3. confirm the installation path with `Enter`
+4. IMPORTANT when asked if you want to initialize Mambaforge, type `yes` like here:

 ![](imgs/2_mac_install_3.png)